The Blacksmith Team

 My experience includes developing and implementing competency frameworks; analysing development needs at the organisational, team, and individual level; coaching managers to fulfil their responsibilities as people managers; facilitation; and designing and delivering innovative learning opportunities that translate into real-world, on-the-job improved performance.

 I bring with me a unique energy that enables me to bring out the best in others and build rapport with both senior leaders and business-wide.
 It is rewarding to work with businesses committed to helping its people recognise and achieve their potential through a personal connection with a shared purpose.
-As such, I have a strong connection to our mission at Blacksmith – to make the world a better [work] place.
+As such, I have a strong connection to our mission at Blacksmith – to make our world a better workplace.

 We often spend more time at work than we do with our families!
 I’ve been very fortunate over the years to work with some outstanding, unique personalities and fantastic organisations.
 Despite that, I’ve also sucked a lemon or two as well!
 We all know that the wrong roles in the wrong organisations can make life incredibly miserable.
 It was during one of those lightbulb moments, many years ago now, at I decided that it was never going to happen to me again and I’ve lived and work according to my principles ever since.